 This powder is a delicious way to add a wild vegetable to your daily diet.
 Wild and perennial vegetables are key to diversifying vegetable consumption (and to ensuring optimal health) because of their extra-rich nutrient content.

-Almost 14 ounces of fresh ramps are contained in each jar.
 Because the powder is stored in a Miron jar, this tender and uniquely flavorful plant is now available for year-round cooking as a delicious powder.

 Wild ramps are in the allium family and are often referred to as wild leeks.
 Prized by the best chefs, they have a distinct onion-garlic flavor.
 The entire ramp is generally used in cooking, and we include the whole plant in our powder.